-- 41. These Programme Regulations are effective for students enrolled in the programme in September 2024 or later, and for students who are transferred to these Programme Regulations, see section 42. - (2) The 2023 Programme Regulations are repealed as of 1 September 2024. - 42.
-Students who began their studies under the 2023 Programme Regulations or according to transition regulations were transferred to the September 2023 regulations, are transferred to these 2024 Programme Regulations, so that these Programme Regulations are effective for the remainder of the programme, see however (2)-(4). - (2) Students covered by subsection (1) who have not completed the course "Foundations of Data Science: Programming and Linear Algebra" shall instead pass the exam "Programming, Algorithms and Data Structures". - (3) Students covered by subsection (1) who have not completed the course "Data Economics" shall instead pass the exam "Data, Platforms and Digitalization". - (4) Students covered by subsection (1) who have not passed the course "Innovation and Strategy in Digital E-conomic" will have to take the exam when it is offered for the last time in the academic year 2024/2025.
+41. These Programme Regulations are effective for students enrolled in the programme in September 2025 or later, and for students who are transferred to these Programme Regulations, see section 42.

+(2) The 2024 Programme Regulations are repealed as of 1 September 2025.

+42. Students who began their studies under the 2024 Programme Regulations or according to transition regulations were transferred to the September 2024 regulations, are transferred to these 2025 Programme Regulations, so that these Programme Regulations are effective for the remainder of the programme, see however.

+(2) Students enrolled in 2024 or earlier who have not yet completed the course in Predictive Analytics or Programming, Algorithms and Data Structures will have to complete the course in accordance with the new course description.